-- 1. The Bank's contracts, transactions and deals in general for the year ending December 31, 2018 comply with the rules and principles of the Islamic Shari'ah. - 2.
-The Bank's allocation of profit and charging of losses relating to investment accounts comply with the rules and principles of the Islamic Shari'ah as per Accounting and Auditing for Islamic Financial Institutions. - 3.
+- 1. The Bank's contracts, transactions and deals in general for the year ending December 31, 2019 comply with the rules and principles of the Islamic Shari'ah. - 2.
+The Bank's allocation of profit and charging of losses relating to investment accounts comply with the rules and principles of the Islamic Shari'ah as per Accounting and Auditing Organization for Islamic Financial Institutions. - 3.
 No earnings have been realized from non-Shari'ah compliant sources during the fiscal year. - 4.
-The Bank's calculation of Zakat complies is in compliance with the rules and principles of the Islamic Shari'ah and has been calculated as USD 0.002 per share in accordance with the Net Asset Method described in the Accounting and Auditing Organization for Islamic Financial Institutions ("AAOIFI") standards and it is the responsibility of the shareholders to pay their Zakat allocation. - 5.
-As for the Bank's investment in Azerbaijain "Amrah Bank", the situation remains the same, as it has not yet been converted to a Shariah Compliant Bank or exited as requested by the SSB in its resolution.
+The Bank's calculation of Zakat complies with the rules and principles of the Islamic Shari'ah and has been calculated in accordance with the Net Asset Method described in the Accounting and Auditing Organization for Islamic Financial Institutions ("AAOIFI") standards and it is the responsibility of the shareholders to pay their Zakat allocation. - 5.
+As for the Bank's investments in Azerbaijan "Amrah Bank", the situation remains the same, as it has not yet been converted to a Shari'ah Compliant Bank or exited as requested by the SSB in it resolutions.